 Once you’ve made the decision to expand your business into the United States, you’ll need to begin the process of hiring local talent to ensure that your company gets a great start in the new market.
 Before you can hire any employees, however, you’ll have to set up a locally compliant payroll.

-Taxation Rules for Payroll in the United States
+Taxation Rules in the United States

 The rules for taxation in the U.S. can vary from one state to another.
 In addition to state tax, you’ll need to be mindful of federal tax no matter where you are in the country.
 The U.S. has seven different federal income tax brackets based on income.
 The lowest rate is 10%, while the highest is 37%.
 As the employer, it’s up to you to withhold the federal income tax from your employees’ wages and forward that money to the government.

-What U.S. Payroll Options Are Available for Companies?
+U.S. Payroll Options for Companies